BrettHallen/Tomy_Pyuuta/PYUTA-Multi-Cartridge/README.md

 Up to **eight different ROM images** can be selected.

 ## Acknowledgements
-Thank you very much to Inufutoさま for releasing so many wonderful games.
+Thank you very much to Inufutoさま for releasing so many wonderful games.<br>
-Thank you to Enriさま for publishing detailed technical information about the ぴゅう太.
+Thank you to Enriさま for publishing detailed technical information about the ぴゅう太.<br>
+And thanks to yanataka60 for kindly making his design available.